MicrosoftDocs/customer-insights/ci-docs/data/create-environment.md

 To install Customer Insights - Data on an existing Dataverse environment:

 - A global administrator role is set up in the Dataverse environment.
-- Verify if the Dataverse environment is associated to certain security groups and make sure you are added to those security groups.
+- Verify if the Dataverse environment is associated to certain security groups and make sure you're added to those security groups.
 - A Dataverse license is assigned to you to get Read-Write access mode.
 Unlicensed administrators get Administrative access mode only.
-- Customer Insights - Data is not already installed.
+- Customer Insights - Data isn't already installed.
 [Learn how to delete an existing environment](manage-environments.md#delete-an-existing-environment).

 To create a new Dataverse environment when installing Customer Insights - Data:

 - You have the [required license and role in Power Platform](/power-platform/admin/create-environment#who-can-create-environments).
-- Your Power Platform admin has not [disabled the creation of Dataverse environments](/power-platform/admin/control-environment-creation) for everyone except admins.
+- Your Power Platform admin hasn't [disabled the creation of Dataverse environments](/power-platform/admin/control-environment-creation) for everyone except admins.

 ## Create an environment in Customer Insights - Data